dlespiau/blog/content/posts/2019-06-06-jk-configuration-as-code/index.md

 and leave that design choice in your hands.
 In a sense, `jk` is a pure function transforming a set of input into configuration files.

+- **`jk` is cross domain**. `jk` generates JSON, YAML, [HCL][hcl] as well as plain text files.
+It allows the generation of cross-domain configuration.
+In the micro-service example above, grafana dashboards and Kubernetes objects are part of two different domains that are usually treated differently.
+We could augment the example further by defining a list of AWS resources needed for that service to operate (eg. an RDS instance) as [Terraform][terraform] HCL.

 - **`jk` uses a general purpose language**: javascript.
 The configuration domain attracts a lot of people interested in languages and the result is many new Domain Specific Languages (DSLs).
-We do not believe those new languages offer more expressive power than javascript and their tooling is generally lagging behind: unit test frameworks, linters, refactoring tools, IDE support, static typing, libraries, ...
+We do not believe those new languages offer more expressive power than javascript and their tooling is generally lagging behind.
+With a widely used general purpose language, we get many things for free: unit test frameworks, linters, api documentation, refactoring tools, IDE support, static typing, ecosystem of libraries, ...

 - **`jk` is hermetic**.
-Hermeticity as [defined by jsonnet][jsonnet-hermeticity] is the property to produce the same output given the same input no matter the machine the program is being run on.
+Hermeticity is the property to produce the same output given the same input no matter the machine the program is being run on.
 This seems like a great property for a tool generating configuration files.
 We achieve this with a custom v8-based runtime exposing as little as possible from the underlying OS.
 For instance you cannot access the process environment variables nor read file anywhere on the filesystem with `jk`.

 - **`jk` is fast!** By being an embedded DSL and using v8 under the hood, we're significantly faster than the usual interpreters powering DSLs.
-For instance the go jsonnet interpreter is taking 7-8s to render the [Prometheus operator][prom-operator] Kubernetes objects on my machine!

 ## Hello, World!